-For several years I was a financial advisor.
+For several years, I was a financial advisor.
 One of my favorite parts of the job was getting to know people.
-Sitting around a kitchen table I would hear all about my client’s past successes and failures, future hopes and dreams, and current circumstances and struggles.
-When I was able to meet with both husband and wife tons of progress was made in both of them meeting their goals.
-However, in most situations, I would meet with only one, and usually, the other spouse didn’t even know about the meeting.
-More often than I can remember they would tell me, “My spouse doesn’t know about this account and I want to keep it that way.”
-When I asked why I always received the same answer, “I don’t trust (him) or (her).”
-Hiding things in a relationship, especially a marriage is never wise.Trust is the central ingredient to a having a healthy marriage
+Sitting around kitchen tables, my clients would tell me all about their past successes and failures, future hopes and dreams, and current circumstances and struggles.
+When I could meet with both husband and wife, they’d both make tons of progress toward meeting their goals.
+But in most situations, I would meet with only one, and usually, the other spouse didn’t even know about it.
+More often than I can remember, clients would say, “My spouse doesn’t know about this account and I want to keep it that way.”
+When I asked why, I always received the same answer: “I don’t trust him/her.”
+But hiding things in a relationship, especially a marriage, is never wise.Trust is the central ingredient to having a healthy marriage.

 Is her spending out of control?
 The passive way to handle it is to have a secret savings account, but then her dysfunction or your disagreements never get resolved.
-Maybe the situation is reversed and you are hiding debt from her or financial difficulty.
+Maybe the situation is reversed and you are hiding debt or financial difficulty from her.

-If you feel the need to hide interactions with women other than your wife then that’s a sure sign there is something wrong.
-The question to answer is why hide it?
+If you feel the need to hide interactions with other women, that’s a sure sign there is something wrong.
+The question to answer is this: Why hide it?
 Does she get easily jealous?
 Do you have feelings for the other woman?
 Concealing our relationships with women is a quick road to an affair and shows little respect for our wives.
 Transparency and boundaries you both agree on are paramount to building trust and having a lasting marriage.

 3. When We’re Hurt

 Action: Share your feelings with your wife.
-If you are hurt by something she did or said then say it.
-Use the words, “I feel…” After you have communicated it, then forgive and let go of your hurt.
+If you are hurt by something she did or said, then say it.
+Use the words “I feel…” After you have communicated it, forgive and let go of your hurt.

-Many men are afraid to stress for the same reason they don’t share their hurt.
+Many men are afraid to share their stress for the same reason they don’t share their hurt.
 They want to project that they have it all together.
-The other reason is they think their wife can’t handle it.
-Women are perceptive and she most likely already knows.
-By not telling her you are forcing her to use her imagination to figure out what’s wrong.
-It’s hurting her and your marriage.
+The other reason is they think she can’t handle it.
+But women are perceptive and she most likely already knows.
+By not telling her, you are forcing her to use her imagination to figure out what’s wrong.
+That’s hurting her and your marriage.

 Action: Don’t go it alone.
 One of the benefits of marriage is having someone there to help us.
 We all need help and encouragement.
 She can handle it.
 Invite her into your stress.
 Sharing your insecurities and fears will only make you closer.